nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit.md

 </script>
 </td></tr></table>

+There is an additional cost for international shipping to Canada and Europe.
+Shipment does not include extra fees from customs, or additional costs associated with your country.
+Any orders returned as undeliverable are refunded less actual shipping costs once product is verified in working order.

-U.S. and Canada orders only.
-For international or express delivery orders, please contact [sales@radiusnetworks.com](mailto:sales@radiusnetworks.com)
+For other international orders to destinations besides Europe and Canada, please contact [sales@radiusnetworks.com](mailto:sales@radiusnetworks.com)

 <div style="font-size:14px;color: #555;">&#42; Usually shipped same day for orders placed by 10 a.m.
 Monday-Friday US Eastern Time.
 Free domestic delivery is via US Priority mail (2-3 day service).
 Express and international delivery available at additional cost.</div>
 <div style="font-size:14px;color: #555;">&#42;&#42; Standard 5V micro USB charger (cell phone or tablet style) required, not included.</div>